Super Mario Bros. 2 (1988) – 4NG Premium Game Page | 4NERDS

 Mario’s Most Dreamlike 8-Bit Detour

 Super Mario Bros.
 2 is one of the great productive accidents in game history.
 It does not feel like the original Super Mario Bros. with a few upgrades.
 It feels like someone opened a side door in the series and discovered a hidden parallel path: stranger enemies, weirder spaces, different movement priorities, and a softer dream logic that makes the whole adventure feel slightly unreal.
-That is exactly why it remains so memorable.
-It is not the cleanest 8-bit Mario.
-It is the boldest branch.

 Game Data